schliepk/UMM_CSCI_4453_Lab_3/README.md

 ## Checklist of what to do

-* Indicate your group name, members in a file named `group.txt` that gets uploaded with your repository
+- [] Indicate your group name, members in a file named `group.txt` that gets uploaded with your repository
-* Create about a page's worth of speculation on a point of sales system in a file named `speculations.txt`
+- [] Create about a page's worth of speculation on a point of sales system in a file named `speculations.txt`
-* Do the required checks (not turned in)
+- [] Do the required checks (not turned in)
-* Do the Anomaly Exercises (one per group-- indicate WHO has the answers)
+- [] Do the Anomaly Exercises (one per group-- indicate WHO has the answers)
-* Each group should create their own table with the following properties:
+- [] Each group should create their own table with the following properties:
-    * In first normal form, but not second normal form
+    - [] In first normal form, but not second normal form
-    * In second normal form, but not in third normal form
+    - [] In second normal form, but not in third normal form
-    * In third normal form, but not in BNC form
+    - [] In third normal form, but not in BNC form
+- [] Type in all (or most) of the examples in this lab

 [1] SQA's _Fundamentals of Database Design_ and _Elmasri and Navathe_